A Degeneracy Framework for Scalable Graph Autoencoders: Scaling up Graph AE/VAE with Degeneracy

-From steps 1 and 2, we computed latent representation vectors $z_i$ of dimension $f$ for each node $i$ of the $k$-core.
-Step 3 is the inference of such representation for the remaining nodes of $\mathcal{G}$ in a scalable way.
-Nodes are assumed featureless so the only information we leverage comes from the graph structure.
-Our strategy starts by assigning representations to nodes directly connected to the $k$-core.
+From steps 1 and 2, we compute embedding vectors $z_i$ of dimension $f$ for each node $i$ of the $k$-core.
+Step 3 aims to infer such representations for the remaining nodes of $\mathcal{G}$, in a scalable way.
+Nodes are assumed to be featureless, so the only information to leverage comes from the graph structure.
+Our strategy starts by assigning embedding vectors to nodes directly connected to the $k$-core.
 We average the values of their embedded neighbors \textit{and} of the nodes being embedded at the same step of the process.
-For instance, in the graph of Figure 1, to compute $z_D$ and $z_E$ we would solve the system $z_D = \frac{1}{2}(z_A + z_E)$ and $z_E = \frac{1}{3}(z_B + z_C + z_D)$ (or a weighted mean, if edges are weighted).
+For instance, in the graph of Figure 1, to compute $z_D$ and $z_E$ we would solve the system $z_D = \frac{1}{2}(z_A + z_E)$ and $z_E = \frac{1}{3}(z_B + z_C + z_D)$ (or a weighted average, if edges are weighted).
 Then, we repeat this process on the neighbors of these newly embedded nodes, and so on until no new node is reachable.
-Taking into account the fact that nodes $D$ and $E$ are themselves connected is important.
-Indeed, node $A$ from the maximal core is also a second-order neighbor of $E$; exploiting such proximity when computing $z_E$ empirically improves performance, as it also strongly impacts all the following nodes whose latent vectors will then be derived from $z_E$ (in Figure 1, nodes $F, G$ and $H$).
+It is important to consider that nodes $D$ and $E$ are themselves connected.
+Indeed, node $A$ from the maximal core is also a second-order neighbor of $E$; exploiting this proximity when computing $z_E$ empirically improves performance, as it also strongly impacts all the following nodes whose embedding vectors will then be derived from $z_E$ (in Figure 1, nodes $F, G$ and $H$).